There are certain meals and snacks that – though they may seem strange at first – enhance wellness and improve body composition.

 Strange Foods I Eat at Age 52 to Transform My Body Composition

 - a tall glass of water upon waking

-- green smoothie (presoaked pecans, presoaked chia and flax seeds, nettle tea, blue green algae, cucumber, zucchini, broccoli, kale, cilantro, celery, fresh lime juice)
+- green smoothie (brazil nut, flax seed meal, nettle tea, blue-green algae, cucumber, broccoli, kale, spinach, cilantro, celery, and a few drops of fresh lime juice)

-- decaf coffee blended with full-fat coconut milk, cardamom and plant protein
+- black tea blended with full-fat coconut milk, cardamom, and plant protein

 - small serving of leftovers: animal protein and vegetables (bison, turkey, chicken, or fish)

-- No Cow Bar (Blueberry or Chocolate Mint)
+- No Cow Bar (blueberry or lemon) or 22-Days Bar (salted caramel).

 - animal protein and vegetables (bison, turkey, chicken, or fish)

-- either a small glass of kombucha OR a small green smoothie OR a half an apple with almond butter (but on heavy workout days I might have all three)
+- a small glass of kombucha OR a small green smoothie, and 1/2 an apple with almond butter (but on heavy workout days I might have all three)